verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-PP-MSG-8-2-4] Set Participant Effective Until overlap checks

-We want to make sure that 2 permissions cannot be active at the same time for the same `validator_participant_id`.
-If `corporation` wishes to create a new permission but existing active one never expires (or expire too far from now), `corporation` MUST use first the [Set Participant Effective Until](#mod-pp-msg-8-set-participant-effective-until) to set or adjust the `effective_until` value.
+We want to make sure that 2 `Participant` entries cannot be active at the same time for the same `validator_participant_id`.
+If `corporation` wishes to create a new `Participant` entry but the existing one never expires (or expires too far from now), `corporation` MUST use first the [Set Participant Effective Until](#mod-pp-msg-8-set-participant-effective-until) to set or adjust the `effective_until` value.

 Find all [[ref: active participants]] `participants[]` (not revoked, not slashed, not repaid) for `schema_id`, `role`, `validator_participant_id`, `corporation`.